mtanabe-sj/Maximilians-Hex-Tab/README.md

 class BinhexDumpWnd : public _ChildWindow, public BinhexMetaView { ... };
 ```

-In processing user-issued commands or responding to drag and drop actions, BinhexDumpWnd operate on member objects of the meta object collections using operational methods of CRegionOperation, AnnotationOperation, or GShapeOperation or their subclasses.
+In processing user-issued commands or responding to drag and drop actions, _BinhexDumpWnd_ operates on member objects of the meta object collections using operational methods of _CRegionOperation_, _AnnotationOperation_, or _GShapeOperation_ or their subclasses.

 #### Tag Scan

 For popular image types, the Tab can scan the file data for documented data segments and structures and mark them in colors and annotate with descriptive text.
 A thumbnail image based on the source image data is generated and placed in an annotation attached to the image data section.

-The Tab natively supports images of JPEG, PNG, GIF, BMP, and ICO.
-It deploys classes ScanTagJpg, ScanTagPng, ScanTagGif, ScanTagBmp, or ScanTagIco_, respectively, in response to the image file's extension name.
+Tab natively supports images of JPEG, PNG, GIF, BMP, and ICO.
+It deploys classes _ScanTagJpg_, _ScanTagPng_, _ScanTagGif_, _ScanTagBmp_, or _ScanTagIco_, respectively, in response to the image file's extension name.
 See _BinhexDumpWnd::OnScanTagStart_.
-ScanTag and its subclasses use MetadataExif and other parser classes to parse the well-known metadata of Exif, XMP, ICC Profile, and Adobe Photoshop.
+ScanTag and its subclasses use _MetadataExif_ and other parser classes to parse the well-known metadata of `Exif`, `XMP`, `ICC Profile`, and `Adobe Photoshop`.

 What about other image types?
 What about non-image files?
 To address such needs, the Tab provides a scan server API consisting of headers of COM interface deinitions and registration information.
 There is a demo server made available to give a quick jump start to those interested in expanding the Tab's scan capacity.
 Refer to the demo project for the details.

-The Tab uses implements a scan server hosting site in class ScanTagExt. _OnScanTagStart_ calls the static _ScanTagExt::CanScanFile_ method to determine if there is an external scan server ready for the input file.
+Tab uses implements a scan server hosting site in class _ScanTagExt_. _OnScanTagStart_ calls the static _ScanTagExt::CanScanFile_ method to determine if there is an external scan server ready for the input file.
 If there is, the method runs an instance of _ScanTagExt_. _ScanTagExt::runInternal_ instantiates the server, and initializes the server passing an _IHexDumpScanSite_ object (actually, _this_ of the _ScanTagExt_ instance) and an _IHexDumpScanData_ object.
 Scan servers use methods on _IHexDumpScanSite_ to access host services and methods on _IHexDumpScanData_ to access data of the source file being scanned.

 ### HEXDLG Viewer Application